ashfaq1192/hackathon-nov30/README.md

 *(Status: 80% Complete)*
-✅ Feature A (The Book): Docusaurus site is built, branded ("Physical AI..."), and runs locally.
+✅ Feature A (The Book): Docusaurus site is built, branded ("Physical AI and Humanoid Robotics Textbook"), and runs locally.

 ✅ Feature B (The Brain): RAG Backend is built, connected to Qdrant Cloud, Ingested data, and answers questions via API (Swagger).